Pink tax: Economic impact

-Activists and politicians argue that the economic impact of the pink tax is that women have less purchasing power, especially paired with the gender-based pay gap.
-Wage gaps and pension gaps already put women at a disadvantage when it comes to purchasing power.
-Women currently make a statistical average 89 cents for every $1 a man earns in the United States, meaning women statistically, on average, have less income to spend on goods and services.
 This alone gives men more money and, ultimately, more buying power.
 The pink tax further contributes to the economic inequality between men and women.
 It is also argued that paying more for goods and services marketed to women while women earn less than men means men hold the majority of the purchasing power in the economy.
 Taxes on feminine hygiene products that men do not need further contribute to this discrepancy.